How to Make a Good ERP

 Officials from line ministries and other members of the ERP preparation working groups, that are new to the ERP, or do not have background knowledge of ERP.
 Also those who want to upskill and regain knowledge on ERP are invited to join.

-- Marsed Harizi, CEF Expert, Public Financial Management (PFM) Expert, and Senior Macroeconomist, Albania
+- Marsed Harizi, CEF Expert, PFM Expert in Albania

 - Silvana Mojsovska, CEF Expert, Professor at the Institute of Economics in Skopje, North Macedonia

-- Janez Šušteršič, CEF Associate Fellow, Professor of Economic Policy, Former Minister of Finance, Slovenia
+- Janez Šušteršič, CEF Expert, former Minister of Finance of Slovenia

 - Saša Jazbec, CEF Expert, State Secretary at the Ministry of Finance of Slovenia

-- Tijana Stanković, CEF Expert, former ERP Coordinator in Montenegro
+- Tijana Stanković, CEF Expert, former Deputy Minister of Finance in Montenegro

 This event is delivered as part of the EU-funded multi-beneficiary project “Structural Reforms Better Integrated Within Fiscal Frameworks” (FISR2) implemented by the CEF.